Code Of Federal Regulations Title 29 Labor

 Track the Effective Dates

 A final rule publishes in the Federal Register.
-Also, it might take effect 30 days later.
-Also, or 60.
-Or 180.
+It might take effect 30 days later.
+That's why or 60.
+On the flip side, or 180.
 Or have a phased compliance schedule.
-On the flip side, the e-CFR shows the current text, but the preamble to the final rule (in the Federal Register) explains the timeline, the reasoning, the comments received, and the agency's responses.
+Plus, the e-CFR shows the current text, but the preamble to the final rule (in the Federal Register) explains the timeline, the reasoning, the comments received, and the agency's responses.
 That preamble is often where the real guidance lives.

 Common Mistakes / What Most People